Pandemic's Emotional Hammer Hits Hard

 That disproportionate effect, Galea says, "compounds existing problems and runs the risk of creating further divides between health haves and have-nots."

 That's because depression and other mental illnesses put people at risk of a host of physical health problems, which in turn affect their ability to work and maintain their social connections.
-"Poorer mental health is at the heart of poor health," says Galea.
+"Poorer mental health is at the heart of poor health," Galea says.
 "More broadly, it's at the heart of poor economic function, poor social function."

-He fears that the Covid-19 pandemic has paved the way for "another pandemic of depression."
+He says he fears that the COVID-19 pandemic has paved the way for "another pandemic of depression."

-"The second pandemic, I would suggest, is not only coming, but is here," says Everly.
+"The second pandemic, I would suggest, is not only coming but is here," Everly says.
 "I believe that it will intensify because ... there will be a ripple effect.
 Once we get a treatment and a vaccine, it is naive to believe that the mental health consequences will disappear overnight."